DavisNoah02/10-Days-Of-reactjs/README.md

 # 10-Days-Of-reactjs
 Welcome to the 10 Days of React Practice project!

-This repository contains a series of challenges and projects designed to help you improve your React skills over the course of 10 days.
+This repository contains a series of challenges and projects designed to help you improve your React skills over 10 days.

 ## Table of Contents